Autumn 2023 - Year 5 - 6 Parent Information

 To be eaten sitting around class tables in the junior hall.

 Hopefully, you will find this information useful.
-The general timetable is provided separately along with the curriculum overview details.
+The class timetable is provided separately along with the parent curriculum overview details.

 Dear Parents and Carers,

-As a school we like to promote an `open door` policy, and we are pleased that parents are once again be able to access the school site.
+As a school we like to promote an `open door` policy.
 We appreciate that you may at times need to give the staff a message.
 The best way to do this continues to be by email or by telephoning the office.
-If you do need to speak briefly to the teacher, we would again ask that you wait away from the main line of parents until all the children have been collected.
-This allows a free flow of children and enables any conversations to be more private.
+If you do need to speak briefly to the teacher, we ask that you wait away from the main line of parents until all the children have been collected.

 Please find the separate curriculum overview to see what we will be learning about this term.